petterfreak/yeapp_documentation/README.md

 npm install
 ```

-If you issue the above command the dependencies will be installed in the root directory of your project __/node_modules/__. (grunt,bower,grunt tasks...)
+If you issue the above command, the dependencies will be installed in the root directory of your project __/node_modules/__. (grunt,bower,grunt tasks...)

 #### __2. Second step: (install javascript dependencies)__